 As you are clearly aware, many of our children have been away from school and the learning opportunities for over ten weeks now.
 This fact alone now illustrates that children should now be involved in some form of distance learning.
 Engaging in Seesaw and the distance learning materials is now becoming very important.
 If you are having difficulty in accessing these materials then I would encourage you to contact your child’s class teacher directly, via the Seesaw account and they will be able to support your concerns.

-We understand that it can be very difficult to facilitate distance learning with a primary aged child and work from home at the same time.
-If you're trying to work from home and teach (and probably look after pets too!), stop now.
-We realise that your focus is your job and survival.
-Again, these are unprecedented times.
-As a parent myself, I am literally typing this letter and trying to teach multiplying fractions to my Year 5 daughter at the same time – this really is not possible and believe me, it is incredibly difficult, so do what you can do!
+It is important to recognise that we understand the many difficulties that you are experiencing with supporting home learning, especially if you are trying to work from home too.
+We know that it is incredibly difficult, so do what you can do!
 Remember you are supporting your child through a difficult time - I hope you find the above information both helpful and reassuring.
 Don’t let this be something that stresses you - it is vital that you look after yourself and your own mental health in order to provide the best possible care for your child.

-We want all children to be able to engage so please do contact us via the school email which will be checked throughout the day if you need resources or help - firstname.lastname@example.org.
+We would be thrilled if all children unable to come to school were able to engage so please do contact us via the school emails which will be checked throughout the day if you need resources or help – firstname.lastname@example.org or email@example.com

 Please click below to find detailed information for your child's year group:

-Overview of themes for the coming weeks (now edited up to week 9)
+Overview of themes for the coming weeks (weeks 10 - 16)